 Claude Monet in RouenThe Master of the Cathedral

 During the springs of 1892 and 1893, Claude Monet decided to follow up on the Meules and Poplars series, devoting a new series of paintings to the Cathedral of Notre Dame in Rouen.
-This is his most ambitious project with a set of twenty-eight canvases taking the western facade of the Notre Dame Cathedral as his model.
-Monet attempted to capture immediacy by observing the same model under varying lighting and at different times of the day.
-Claude Monet in Rouen painted up to fourteen versions at a time, switching from one painting to the next according to the variations in light as the hours changed.
+This is his most ambitious project with a set of twenty-eight canvases taking the western facade of the Notre-Dame Cathedralas his model.
+Monet attempted to capture the immediacy by observing the same model under the effect of various lighting and at different times of the day.
+Claude Monet in Rouen painted up to fourteen versions at a time, switching from one painting to another according to the variations in light according to the time of day.

 The first paintings of the Cathedral were painted in February 1892 and depict the courtyard of the Albane.
 These are the only paintings done in the open air.